 The seeds of the project were planted in summer 2019, when activist and organizer Rebecca Keel facilitated sessions on the themes of “Assembly” and “Public Domain” for Summer Sessions: Commonwealth.
 The 2020 uprisings gave new urgency and visibility to the work that Rebecca and others had been doing for years, including honing six community demands that mixed calls from national movements with Virginia-specific demands, ranging from “defund the police” to the creation of a “Marcus Alert” system to respond to mental health crises.
 In early summer 2020, we decided to extend our initial collaboration in the spirit of mutual aid and as part of Commonwealth.
 Rebecca had recognized that demands like “defund the police” can feel abstract or alienating to some people and wanted to address that through art.
 Fellow SONG members Shazza Berhan and Laura Chow Reeve began to visualize concrete and poetic ways that people’s lives could be better if those demands were met, and after considering more traditional approaches like a static mural, the team decided to bring Dustin in to project onto the ICA’s facade.
 We didn’t initially anticipate many challenges beyond technical ones, given that because of COVID-19 we’d already pivoted to an indoor-outdoor project and were installing other large, politically engaged works around the ICA’s exterior.

 Noah: One of the things that arts institutions often wrestle with when addressing social or political subject matter is community engagement.
 That way, the politics that are represented by an artwork can account for the community context in which it is presented.
 This would take a long time to go deeply into, but this attitude rejects the autonomy of an artwork and instead allows for the fact that its very being is dynamic and informed by the living communities that encounter it.
-On the one hand, we could have thought that SONG, an activist group, was the social context for the artwork that was presented.
+On the one hand, we could have thought that SONG, a social justice organization, was the social context for the artwork that was presented.
 But that doesn’t account for other points of view, which is precisely the definition of politics—the negotiation of competing points of view through shared governance.
 So, I think that you started this process from the standpoint of institutional stewardship and the ethic of a broad form of community engagement by reaching out to some folks at VCU, specifically the office of government relations, and that quickly spread to VCU’s counsel’s office and the office of public affairs, right?

 Stephanie: Yes.
 As with any cultural institution nested inside a university, reaching out to university colleagues isn’t “community engagement” in the way you’d think about it at a freestanding nonprofit.
 It’s blurry.
 In this case, those colleagues were external to the ICA but all of us were still internal to the larger organization, working under a shared, overarching structure that, as a public university, extends all the way out to the Commonwealth of Virginia itself.
 In this case, several of us had reached out to VCU colleagues earlier, and then yes, the crucial conversations began after I called a colleague in government relations for input.
 While supportive overall, he raised very reasonable concerns about timing.
 The projections were initially planned to go up in late October, and since the ICA was a polling place for the November elections, he wondered whether the timing might impact prospective voters.
 That triggered questions from others as well as a key meeting with you and me, colleagues from the ICA, and leaders from VCU’s legal, university relations, and government relations teams.
 That’s when we really began to surface and address the larger issues.
 Could you start with the concern that the project might constitute “political speech” that could activate the ICA’s facade as a “public forum”?